 All About Bluthner Pianos

 Are you sitting comfortably?
-Then we’ll begin… Over 150 years ago in an Eastern German town of Leipzig something very special came to be – a jewel of a piano that will endure and define what a musical instrument is for the new century.
-But let us begin at the beginning….
+Then we’ll begin… Over 150 years ago in the Eastern German town of Leipzig, something very special came to be – a jewel of a piano that will endure and define what a musical instrument is for the new century.
+But let us begin at the beginning…

 Julius Blüthner

-Julius Blüthner was a brilliant man whose engineering prowess was equal to his entrepreneurial spirit.
-Founded in 1853 Blüthner pianos have risen to the global fame rapidly through the remarkable quality of their instruments and in equal measure through Julius’ ingenious networking.
-He understood that in order for pianos to be desired by everyone in the financial position to purchase one they have to be endorsed by celebrated performers and composers and awarded medals at the world’s leading trade shows.
-These prized honors yielded good graces from European Royals who then ordered a special edition ornate pianos for their palaces which further solidified the brand’s desirability factor.
-Julius was a genius of invention and introduced the fourth string (aliquot) which is still a special feature only available on Blüthner Pianos.
-Positioned in the treble part of the keyboard it is slightly raised which allows for sympathetic vibration that enriches the singing tone of the upper register.
+Julius Blüthner was a brilliant man whose engineering prowess matched his entrepreneurial spirit.
+Founded in 1853, Blüthner pianos have risen to global fame rapidly through the remarkable quality of their instruments and in equal measure through Julius’ ingenious networking.
+He understood that for pianos to be desired by everyone in the financial position to purchase one, they must be endorsed by celebrated performers and composers and awarded medals at the world’s leading trade shows.
+These special honors yielded good graces from European Royals, who then ordered special edition ornate pianos for their palaces, which further solidified the brand’s desirability.
+Julius was a genius of invention and introduced the fourth string (aliquot), which is still a unique feature only available on Blüthner Pianos—positioned in the treble part of the keyboard, it is slightly raised, which allows for sympathetic vibration that enriches the singing tone of the upper register.

-Blüthner pianos have become the talk of the world rapidly as piano luminaries like Franz Liszt, Claude Debussy, Richard Wagner, Anton Rubinstein and Sergey Rachmaninoff owned those beautiful pianos.
-At the turn of the 20th century Blüthner was Europe’s and world’s largest piano manufacturer.
+Blüthner pianos have become the talk of the world rapidly as piano luminaries like Franz Liszt, Claude Debussy, Richard Wagner, Anton Rubinstein, and Sergey Rachmaninoff owned those beautiful pianos.
+At the turn of the 20th century, Blüthner was Europe’s largest piano manufacturer.

 Bluthner Pianos and Famous Composers

-The brand’s history was not without a tragic turn – during WWII the factory was destroyed in the bombing raid.
-After the war Blüthner family was able to rebuild it and when Soviet Union nationalized everything in East Germany, Blüthner family was allowed to remain at the brand’s reign as Soviet Union needed massive quantities of high quality pianos.
+The brand’s history was not without a tragic turn – during WWII, the factory was destroyed in a bombing raid.
+After the war, the Blüthner family was able to rebuild it.
+When the Soviet Union nationalized everything in East Germany, the Blüthner family was allowed to remain in the brand’s reign as the Soviet Union needed massive quantities of high-quality pianos.

-Not until the fall of the Berlin Wall and liberation of the Eastern Europe did the factory return to its rightful owner.
-Blüthner pianos are still a family business and are owned and operated by the sixth generation of Blüthners.
+The factory returned to its rightful owner after the fall of the Berlin Wall and the liberation of Eastern Europe.
+Blüthner pianos are still a family business owned and operated by the sixth generation of Blüthners.

 Bluthner Pianos Today

-Currently Dr. Christian Blüthner-Haessler runs the venerable family business.
-He exemplifies the values of the company since its founding in 19th century.
-The Blüthner piano purchase is for a lifetime – the well-built pianos will last generations and will be passed on as a treasured family heirlooms.
-Without this integrity and absolute commitment to excellence fancy styles and innovations would be mere passing fashions – but when built by Blüthner even the most futuristic of experimental pianos will stand the test of time.
+Currently, Dr. Christian Blüthner-Haessler runs the venerable family business.
+He exemplifies the company’s values since its founding in the 19th century.
+The Blüthner piano purchase is for a lifetime – the well-built pianos will last generations and be passed on as a treasured family heirloom.
+Without this integrity and absolute commitment to excellence, fancy styles and innovations would be mere passing fashions – but when built by Blüthner, even the most futuristic of experimental pianos will stand the test of time.

-Today Büthner pianos have beech rims, solid spruce soundboards, Delignit pinblocks and Renner action.
-The hammers are made by industry leader Abel.
-Blüthner builds about 100 uprights a year in four sizes, and 500 grand pianos a year in six sizes.
+Today Büthner pianos have beech rims, solid spruce soundboards, Delignit pin blocks, and Renner action.
+Industry leader Abel makes the hammers.
+Blüthner builds about 100 uprights a year in four sizes and 500 grand pianos yearly in six sizes.

 Construction and Design

-Under the hood Blüthner pianos are true German precision machines.
-Each string is hinged individually to the pin as oppose to being looped.
-This allows for more precise super-tuning and enables the piano to remain in-tune longer.
-The soundboard is made of Alpine Spruce which is seasoned for over 10 years.
-The soundboard profile is a cylindrical crown rather than spherical – which also contributes to better tuning and sound resonance.
-The above-mentioned 4th string is the fabled aliquot stringing and it remains a main-stay for over a century lending Blüthner pianos their signature singing treble.
-The entire spectrum of the keyboard is so well-balanced that even though the bass octaves are rich and dark they don’t overpower the middle register where the melody usually resides.
-As the register climbs higher the ripe brightness of Bluthner tone remains supple and silky while blooming from within with full range of overtones.
-Indeed Blüthner grand piano is a pianist’s dream: to not have to rebalance your hands while playing and constantly adjust to register imbalances which are so prevalent in the majority of grand pianos.
+Under the hood, Blüthner pianos are proper German precision machines.
+Each string is hinged individually to the pin as opposed to being looped.
+This allows for more precise super-tuning and keeps the piano in tune longer.
+The soundboard is made of Alpine Spruce, seasoned for over ten years.
+The soundboard profile is a cylindrical crown rather than spherical, which contributes to better tuning and sound resonance.
+The above-mentioned 4th string is the fabled aliquot stringing, and it remains a mainstay for over a century, lending Blüthner pianos their signature singing treble.
+The entire spectrum of the keyboard is so well-balanced that even though the bass octaves are rich and dark, they don’t overpower the middle register where the melody usually resides.
+As the register climbs higher, the ripe brightness of Bluthner’s tone remains supple and silky while blooming from within with a full range of overtones.
+Indeed Blüthner grand piano is a pianist’s dream: not to have to rebalance your hands while playing and constantly adjust to register imbalances prevalent in most grand pianos.

-There is also a very unique feature of the way Blüthner aligns hammers.
-The hammers are actually cut at an angle to match the string line and subsequently attached straight on the shanks as oppose to being cut straight and attached at an angle like on all other brands.
-It allows for an even distribution of the strike energy from the hammer to the string which in turn affords a more even and uniform sound and playing experience.
+There is also a unique feature of the way Blüthner aligns hammers.
+The hammers are cut at an angle to match the string line and subsequently attached straight on the shanks instead of being cut straight and secured at an angle like on all other brands.
+It allows for an even distribution of the strike energy from the hammer to the string, which affords a more even and uniform sound and playing experience.

 Haessler Pianos

-To gain a more competitive edge on the American Market Blüthner added a Haessler piano line to its offerings.
-Haessler is part of Blüthner family name and carries with it the same gravitas and commitment to quality as the main line Blüthner pianos.
-However Haessler’s simpler technical elements and finishing allows it to fall within a more affordable price range while introducing the customer to Blüthner legacy.
+To gain a more competitive edge on the American Market, Blüthner added a Haessler piano line to its offerings.
+Haessler is part of the Blüthner family name and carries the same gravitas and commitment to quality as the main line Blüthner pianos.
+However, Haessler’s simpler technical elements and finishing allow it to fall within a more affordable price range while introducing the customer to Blüthner’s legacy.

-For instance, some of the cost-effectiveness is possible due to looping of the strings as appose to singe-hitching.
-The absence of the aliquot stringing and conventional straight hammers are what makes Haessles Pianos cost about 25% less than Bluthner.
-The outside case is traditional and doesn’t possess designer panache of the high-end Bluthner grand pianos.
-All pianos however are made at Bluthner German factory and represent the highest standards one has come to expect from Bluthner brand.
+For instance, some of the cost-effectivenesses are possible due to looping the strings as opposed to singe-hitching.
+The absence of the aliquot stringing and conventional straight hammers makes Haessler Pianos cost about 25% less than Bluthner.
+The outer case is traditional and doesn’t possess the designer panache of the high-end Bluthner grand pianos.
+All pianos, however, are made at the Bluthner German factory and represent the highest standards one has come to expect from the Bluthner brand.

 E-Volution by Bluthner

-Ever the innovator Blüthner also holds its own in the digital piano player system market.
-Enter E-volution – a hybrid pianos that have optical MiDi strip, a digital sound source and a silent piano system.
+Ever the innovator, Blüthner also holds its own in the digital piano player system market.
+Enter E-volution – a hybrid piano with an optical MiDi strip, a digital sound source, and a silent piano system.
 This option can be integrated into any Blüthner upright or grand piano for an additional $8200.
-The piano remains acoustic instrument but with the E-volution system it acquires digital capability.
+The piano remains an acoustic instrument, but with the E-volution system, it acquires digital capability.

 Bluthner Pianos Ranking

 Blüthner is ranked as Iconic brand along with Fazioli, Bösendorfer, Bechstein and Hamburg Steinway.
-The ranking represents absolute leadership in quality of craftsmanship, beauty of sound and endorsement by the leading musicians.
+The ranking represents absolute leadership in quality of craftsmanship, the beauty of sound, and endorsement by the leading musicians.

 Model Range & Pricing